The Leaf Pie's Cousin - "Firewood" Pie

 The grand total of five ingredients were as pure as you can get: wheat flour, butter, sugar, wine vinegar, and salt.

 And they put a LOT of butter into it.
-As you bite into the crisp sticks, the flavour of butter kinda overwhelms your palette.
+As you bite into the crisp sticks, the flavour of butter kind of overwhelms your palette.
 Indeed, they used so much that you can see some buttery oil against the clear packaging.
 A downside is that some may find this too buttery... but it didn't come across that way to me.
 In fact, it was about as perfect as pie pastry could get.

 Even the texture is perfect, with each of the many intricate layers sporting the same crispiness as the outer ones.
 The twisting effect is probably key to this amazing layering.